ariksman/azure-notes/azure-resources/application-insights/automated-ai-alerts.md

 ## Create alerts via Bicep

 It is possible to automate alert deployment with `bicep`.
 This leverages the `Microsoft.Insights/scheduledQueryRules@2018-04-16` and custom AI query.
-To store info for the alerts `TelemetryCleint` can be used in a following way:
+To store info for the alerts `TelemetryClient` can be used in a following way:

 ``` CSharp
 // Trigger alert by logging a custom event in AppInsights